Bbert88/pyber-analysis/README.md

 2. Partner with local businesses (bars, restaurants, night clubs, golf courses etc) in marketing efforts to increase the need of ride share services to their locations in Suburban and Rural cities.

-3. Offer discounts or other incentives to consumers in Rural and Suburban areas who refer a friend/family member who sign up for the ride share service.
+3. Offer discounts or other incentives to consumers in Rural and Suburban areas who refer a friend/family member who then sign up for the ride share service.